homegrown lettuce

 Finally, leaf lettuce comes in various shapes and sizes, making it a versatile choice for any backyard garden.

 This makes it ideal for those who want to enjoy home-grown produce on a regular basis but don’t want to dedicate too much time and effort to their garden.
-In short, while there are many different options for choosing lettuce for your backyard garden, these three varieties stand out as some of the best around.

-For more salad green inspiration, check out Salad leaves for all seasons: Organic Growing from Pot to Plot, by Charles Dowding.
+For more salad green inspiration, check out Salad Leaves for All Seasons: Organic Growing from Pot to Plot by Charles Dowding.

 How to Plant Lettuce in a Backyard Garden